Cop, police chief resign 2 days after Black motorist's death

 Activists who attended the news conference called for sweeping changes to the Brooklyn Center Police Department and sharply criticized the acting police chief, Tony Gruenig, for not yet having a plan.

-Elliott said there were about 49 police officers in the department, none of whom living in Brooklyn Center.
+Elliott said the department has about 49 police officers, none of whom live in Brooklyn Center.
 He said he didn't have information on racial diversity at hand but that “we have very few people of color in our department.”

 The modest suburb just north of Minneapolis has seen its demographics shift dramatically in recent years.
 In 2000, more than 70% of the city was white.
 Today, a majority of residents are Black, Asian or Latino.